All workshops have a Covid policy and risk assessment

 Suitable beginners/experienced.
 The practices on the day will be adapted as necessary for different people, but contact me if you want to discuss in advance.

-The Vinyasa Krama manual will be available for sale at £15 (separate).
-It has been put together by Steve Brandon, true to the Krishnamacarya lineage of yoga and invaluable for getting an overview of the sequences, together with background information.
-It will be referred to in the workshop, to help you work out practices.
+The Vinyasa Krama Yoga Manual will be available for sale at £15 (separate).
+It has been put together by Stephen Brandon, true to the Krishnamacarya lineage of yoga and invaluable for getting an overview of the sequences, together with background information.
+It will be referred to in the workshop, and used to help you work out practices now and into the future.

 Learn Yoga?
 An Introduction